Krishna-Alani/S4HANATraining-Fiori-Elements/day4/unit3.md

 example standard SAP application according to requirements from your business unit.
 You have received the following two screenshots containing the desired changes.

-> ⚠️ Have in mind that in order to complete this and the next exercise, you should have already completed the steps described in Week 4 Unit 1 exercise - they guide you how to set up ES5 user and destination in the cockpit for this system.
+> ⚠️ Have in mind that in order to complete this and the next exercise, you should have already completed the steps described in Day 4 Unit 1 exercise - they guide you how to set up ES5 user and destination in the cockpit for this system.

 ![Trial Home > Home - SAP BTP Cockpit - [InPrivate] - Microsoft​ Edge](images/unit3/req1.png "Trial Home > Home - SAP BTP Cockpit - [InPrivate] - Microsoft​ Edge")